 - This is an epic but oftentimes brutal time to observe the Great Migration.
 Depending on your child’s level of experience, maturity and sensitivity, this could be a wonderful adventure for them.
 We would recommend that only older children participate in this leg of the journey.

 - By this time, the Masai Mara is dry and the wildebeest begin to make their way back to the Serengeti to the new cycle of the rains and lush pastures.
 The animals that have survived the Great Migration will go on to have calves of their own in a few months time and the cycle begins again.

 So would we recommend taking children to see the Great Migration?

 This will depend on your child’s experience and level of maturity.
 We do not recommend taking children younger than eight or nine on a Great Migration safari.
 In fact, some lodges and camps have an age restriction on children joining their parents on safari.
-Please contact us to find out whether your safari itinerary has an age limit for children.
+We’ll gladly advise you on any restrictions at your chosen lodge.

 Over and above that, this is an incredible, life-changing experience that is worth every moment.
 Give your child the opportunity to learn about different cultures, countries and the value of nature.